Ales17/Ales17/README.md

 ## Welcome
 - 👋 Hi, I am Ales17
-- ☕ Currently learning (at least trying to learn) Java
-- 💾 To be completed
+- 💾 To be completed :D